 Apple iPads come with environmental sensors including an ambient light sensor, magnetometer, and accelerometer for measuring X, Y, Z movement.
 However, all iPads after the 1st-Generation added a gyroscope sensor, adding to the acceleration sensor by measuring roll, pitch and yaw.
 While both models integrate the same sensors, the iPad Air’s M7 motion coprocessor handles processing to the A7 SoC can be freed up for other processing.

 While the iPad 2 will support iOS 7, it will not support Siri.
 So, if you’ve gotten used to using Siri voice commands to send messages or look up contacts, you won’t be able to do it on the iPad 2.
 Both the iPad Air and iPad mini support Siri.
+So if you need a real iPad upgrade, you may want to take a look at some of the best features of the Apple iPad Air 2, which has several significant updates to the original Air.

 For those of you interested in purchasing cellular service with your iPad, the iPad Air has added the third and fourth most popular cellular companies – Sprint and T-Mobile – to the list of supported carriers.
 The iPad 2 only supported AT&T and Verizon, but the iPad Air supports 4 different carriers, allowing you more flexibility in your choice of service providers.
 The number of carriers is also an improvement from the 3rd-Generation iPad that only supported AT&T and Verizon, and the 4th-Generation iPad that added Sprint to the list of carriers.